lassebunk/sitemap_notifier/README.md

 After installation
 ------------------

-After you install and configure the plugin, it'll automatically notify Google, Bing, Yahoo, and Ask.com every time you update a model.
+After you install and configure the plugin, it'll automatically notify Google, Bing, and Yahoo every time you update a model.
 After each notification, it'll wait 10 minutes (by default) before notifying again.
 This is to ensure that for example a batch update won't trigger an equal amount of notifications.

 Customization
 -------------